| "Admiralty Arrow Antique Glass Bottles" | ||||||

 |

-| CROCKERY: | |
+CROCKERY: | |

 Rum Crock

 Height : 31 cm Diameter: 17.6 There is considerable debate as to just what the "SRD" stands for.
 In the "Dictionary of Military Abbreviations: British - Empire - Commonwealth" by B.K.C.
 Scott, "SRD" is listed as "Service Rum Diluted".
-These date from WWI and were probably were in use until the beginning of WWII.
+See additional information below.
+These crocks date from WWI and were probably in use until the beginning of WWII.
 Unofficially, the "SRD" also stood for "Soon Runs Dry" and "Seldom Reaches Destination".
-I find it interesting there is no arrow or government marking on these bottles.
-To this day they are still a fairly common find in areas along the western front, from WWI.
+I find it interesting there was no arrow or government markings on these bottles until the photo below was found.
+To this day they are still a fairly common find in areas along the western front, from WWI. mark on base "James Pearson" Chesterfield.
+This company exited from the 19th century to 1939. |

 |